 Each map is custom made using software I developed to process either a land survey or property legal description provided by the client.
 As a result, these maps will almost always be more accurate than the county GIS parcel data.

 One common use is to help find survey stakes at property corners.
 This map will get you close.
-For more information, please see either website.
+For more information, please see https://findpropertylines.com

 One of the main features of GISsurfer is its ability to display data that is hosted on government GIS (Geographical Information System) servers.
 The link below will display a curated PDF file with the internet address for 3,000+ government GIS servers.
 These are at all levels of government from federal down to city.
 Each link is scanned by my code once per week and any bad links are either fixed or flagged.
 An updated list is usually posted every Wednesday.

-Are you curious to know why wireless carriers sometimes do not provide 911 dispatchers with good "phase 2" coordinates?
-I was too!
-So a few years ago I did a deep dive into documents on the FCC website.
+Here is the reason why I developed this web app.
+A few years ago I did a deep dive into documents on the FCC website.
 Below is a link to a PDF report I produced that will tell you what I learned.
 Anyone who reads the report will likely be convinced that it is *critically important* that everyone have an easy way to use their phone in a stressful emergency to display their coordinates (latitude longitude in decimal degrees) *and* accuracy value.

-Yes, some 911 call centers have additional technology such as RapidSOS that might be able to produce coordinates for you when the "phase 2" coordinates fail.
+Yes, some 911 call centers have additional technology such as RapidSOS that might be able to produce coordinates for you when the "phase 2" coordinates (described in the PDF report) fail.
 But instead of betting someone’s life on the assumption that the 911 call center has some tech that can generate accurate coordinates for you, a much better plan is for you to give the dispatcher your (1) latitude longitude in *decimal degrees* and (2) the equally important accuracy value.